-Liability for injuries occasioned by falling of awning or the like, 34 A.L.R.2d 486.
+Liability of abutting owner for injuries to persons on highway occasioned by falling of awning or the like, 34 A.L.R.2d 498.

 Liability of private landowner for vegetation obscuring view at highway or street intersection, 69 A.L.R.4th 1092.